What do bundle period and invoice period mean?

 - Then, the usage from January 6th until January 11th.

-Your usage outside of your bundle is calculated using the invoice period and will contain usage of two bundle periods - provided you've had out-of-bundle costs, of course.
+Your usage outside of your bundle is calculated using the bundle period.